ChristineHarris/Wine-Quality-Classification/README.md

 ## Exploratory Data Analysis

-Due to significant differences in taste between red and white wines, the two distinct datasets are analyzed separately.
+Looking at the summary statistics for each variable in both data sets separately, it's clear that there are some significant differences in the physicochemical properties between red and white wines.
+As such, we create separate classification models for red and white wine.

 ![](/images/summary_statistics.PNG)